pcraciunoiu/embrangler_pelican/content/posts/2016-05-15-what-is-the-real-cause-of-procrastination.md

 But you'll notice, by the time you get there, you'll already feel better.
 Because if it lines up with your values, you'll find a way to rationalize it :)

-# Checks and balances: why believing things are ONLY good for you may not work
+# Checks and balances: why believing in things good for _only_ you may not work

 You may ask: hey Paul are you saying I can just be super selfish and choose to believe only things that are good for me?